-Being SAS Professional I can tell you why SAS.
-I would say, its bit tiny subject however very Unique, competitive and leading within the analytics world.
-SAS is the main statistic tool certified by the FDA, IIRC.
+Being a SAS Professional, I can tell you why SAS.
+I would say it’s a bit tiny subject; however, it is unique, competitive and leading within the analytics world.
+SAS is the main statistical tool certified by the FDA and IIRC.

-SAS is Statistical Analysis System i.e. a collection of software program tools created by SAS Institute.
-SAS programming has numerous applications like the analysis of multivariates, predictive analysis, management of data and business intelligence.
+SAS is a Statistical Analysis System, i.e. a collection of software program tools created by the SAS Institute.
+SAS programming has numerous applications including the analysis of multivariate, predictive analysis, management of data and business intelligence.

-Statistics show that 70% of analytics jobs are in SAS Programming, followed by R and then Python.
-It is an ever-evolving technology according to industry needs is one major factor in its favour.
+Statistics show that 70% of analytics jobs are in SAS Programming, followed by R and Python.
+It is an ever-evolving technology according to industry needs and is one major factor in its favor.

 SAS Job Profiles